porfirio-hdz/dvc-pipelines/README.md

 ### Create the first pipeline stage with DVC

-The jupyter notebook is divided into different sections or steps which we will use to build each stage of the pipeline.
-Notice for example, that the first section is the Data Prepare part.
-So this will be our first pipeline stage.
+The jupyter notebook is divided into different sections or steps, which we will use to build each pipeline stage.
+For example, the first section is the Data Prepare part.
+So, this will be our first pipeline stage.

 So we will take this code cell below: